basecamp/campfire_export/README.md

 still his, this fork contains fixes and updates for user-facing issues, including the following:

-* Bump gem dependencies for modern (> 2.0) Ruby versions
+* Upgrade gem dependencies and add support for Ruby versions >= 1.9.3
-* Remove support for deprecated Ruby 1.8.7 (which won't compile newer Nokogiri versions, and is deprecated anyway)
 * Retry up to 5 times before giving up on a resource.
 Makes campfire_export usable for large exports.
 * Fixes file size validation when file contains Unicode.